JeremieLitzler/tutorials/menu-scroll-hide-and-show/README.md

 We see that there is a lot of scroll events, depending on how much you scroll.

-However, our distnace is still the original start value minus the end value of the latest scroll.
+However, our distance is still the original start value minus the end value of the latest scroll.

 If I repeat, from the top, the same scroll-stop-scroll-stop, I want the distance to be 100 on the second stop.

-To do so, let's the last event by cancelling all timeouts but the last one:
+To do so, let's the last event by canceling all timeouts but the last one:

 ```javascript
 window.clearTimeout(isScrolling);